jundalisay/spblist/content/en/research/mohammad/quran/sura-002f.md

 We only established the direction of prayer, which you once followed so that We may distinguish those who follow the Messenger from those who turn on their heels.

-It is indeed difficult, except for those whom Allah has guided.
-But Allah would never let you lose your faith.
+It is difficult, except for those whom Enki has guided.
+But Enki would never let you lose your faith.

 {{< s v="144" >}} Muhammad, We have seen your face turned towards the heaven.
 - So We will turn you towards a direction that will satisfy you.